 Gunwharf Quays Marina

+With excellent customer service, on site security and all berthing within a pontoon stroll of the centre.
 Add a friendly and professional team, who are dedicated to making your stay an enjoyable one, and you have the perfect destination marina.

 Set in the most historic part of the city, Camber Docks is home to KB-Boatpark Dry Stack, the new Ben Ainslie Racing America’s Cup Challenge HQ, the Wightlink ferry service, the local fishing fleet and fish market, commercial workboats, Portsmouth Sailing Club, and a number of private sailing and motor vessels.
 Visiting vessels are welcome and can moor alongside the quay wall next to the Bridge Tavern with a short stay charge collected by KB-Boatpark staff on behalf of the Harbour Master.

 Contact: Camber Harbour Office, KB-Boatpark, 1st Floor, 96 Broad Street, Old Portsmouth, PO1 2JE.
 Tel: 02392 833166.
 Email: firstname.lastname@example.org

 KB- Boatpark Dry Stack

 Contact: KB-Boatpark, First Floor, 96 Broad Street, Old Portsmouth.
-PO1 2JE.
-Tel: 02392 833166 Mob: 07733 880260.
+PO1 2JE Tel: 02392 833166/ Mob: 07733 880260.
 Email: email@example.com Website: kb-boatpark.co.uk

 Haslar Marina is a modern purpose-built marina in Portsmouth Harbour just minutes from the waters of the Solent.

 The marina has up to 120 dedicated visitors’ berths, catering for vessels up to 60m LOA.
 All berths are fully serviced with water, electricity, and Wi-Fi.

 Premier’s Gosport Marina is situated 500m from Portsmouth Harbour and a breakwater ensures that boats are protected from wash from passing boats.

 Gosport Marina can accommodate 500 boats on berths ranging up to 30m.

 Gosport High Street with a variety of shops is just two minutes away and a quick ferry trip over the water will find you at Gunwharf Quays.
 Telephone or call VHF Ch.
 80 for berthing.

 Contact: Gosport Marina, Mumby Road, Gosport, PO12 1AH.
-Tel: 023 9252 4811. www.premiermarinas.com/gosport
+Tel: 023 9252 4811.
+Website: premiermarinas.com/gosport